 All you need is a SCOBY (symbiotic colony of bacteria and yeast) and some kombucha starter liquid.

 Kombucha is good for gut health and full of healthy probiotics.
 Plus it just tastes good.
-Everyone in our family loves it, and we flavour ours with small amounts of organic juice.
+Everyone in our family loves it, and we flavour ours with small amounts of juice or fruit.
 We’ve tried other things like ginger, spices, lemongrass, and while they are yummy, we stick with what we like best and that seems to be organic pear, mango and orange juice.

 I’ve been making a batch weekly for almost a year now, and every time I make a new batch, a new scoby grows so I’m constantly giving away scoby’s and starter tea to friends so they can brew their own.
 I thought it was about time I write up the directions I pass along so anyone can have access to them.

 Bring one gallon of water to a boil.
-Turn off the heat and add 1 cup of organic sugar.
-The kind I have found to work the best is the organic sugar from Superstore that comes in the milk carton.
+Turn off the heat and add 1 cup of sugar.
 Stir to dissolve.
 Add 2 tbsp of plain organic loose black tea (we use assam tea).
-I’ve found that it’s cheaper and you create less waste when you buy loose tea in bulk, rather than use tea bags.
+I’ve found that it’s more cost effective and you create less waste when you buy loose tea in bulk, rather than use tea bags.
 If you are using tea bags, use 8 of them per batch.
 Let it cool completely.
 The delicate scoby doesn’t like warm tea.

 Once it’s cooled, put a strainer over your giant jar** and pour your cooled and sweetened tea into the jar, straining the tea leaves out.
 Now add approximately 2 cups of starter tea that you’ve gotten from a friend to your sweetened and cooled tea.
 With clean hands, pick up the scoby you’ve also gotten from a friend, and gently drop it into the giant jar.